nesl/TSFM_Building/README.md

 ## 🔥 News

 <!-- - 🔥 **v2.0** - Extension: \[Data-Centric Engineering Journal\] Can Time-Series Foundation Models Perform Building Energy Management Tasks? -->
-- 🔥 **v2.0** [11/20/26] - We have reorganized the repository to incorporate the extended journal version, *Can Time-Series Foundation Models Perform Building Energy Management Tasks?* Our extension preprint is available on [ArXiv](https://arxiv.org/abs/2506.11250).
+- 🔥 **v2.0** [11/20/26] - We have reorganized the repository to incorporate the extended journal version of our original article, *Can Time-Series Foundation Models Perform Building Energy Management Tasks?* The preprint of this extended article is available on [ArXiv](https://arxiv.org/abs/2506.11250).
 Stay tuned for the final published version.
 - **v1.0** - BuildSys 2024 release: \[BuildSys '24\] Are Time Series Foundation Models Ready to Revolutionize Predictive Building Analytics?

 ### 🔥 We included classification evaluation using TSFM in **v2.0**.
 - Follow the instruction in [soft DTW](https://github.com/Maghoumi/pytorch-softdtw-cuda) to install the package.
-- Download the WHITEDv1.1 dataset using the link.
+- Download the WHITEDv1.1 dataset using [this link](https://www.cs.cit.tum.de/dis/resources/whited/)
-- Copy and unzip the [whited dataset](https://www.cs.cit.tum.de/dis/resources/whited/)
+- Copy and unzip the WHHITED into `/classification/data` subfolder.
 ```
 mv WHITEDv1.1.zip ./classification/data/
 cd ./classification